mattbishop/sql-event-store/README.md

 ### Catching Up With Postgres

-Replaying events to catch up after a last-read event is a bit easier with Postgres, since it has stored functions.
-SQLite does not offer similar functionality.
+Replaying events to catch up after a previous event is a bit easier with Postgres, since it has stored functions.

 ```postgresql
 -- Catch up on new events from a specific entity, after a specific event